-SECTION 9 Information about organ transplants Chapter 4: Medical benefits (what is covered and what you pay) 105 SECTION 1 SECTION 2 Understanding your out-of-pocket costs for covered services SECTION 3 will pay108What services are not covered by your plan?110 Chapter 5: Using the plan for Part D prescription drugs SECTION 1 SECTION 2 Introduction117Fill your prescription at a network pharmacy or through the plan's117mail-order service117 SECTION 3 SECTION 4 Your drugs need to be on your plan's Drug List SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-SECTION 6 What if your coverage changes for one of your drugs?
-125 SECTION 7 What types of drugs are not covered by your plan?
-127 SECTION 8 Filling a prescription 128 SECTION 9 Part D drug coverage in special situations SECTION 10 Programs on drug safety and managing medications 129 Chapter 6: What you pay for your Part D prescription drugs SECTION 1 Introduction SECTION 2 What you pay for a drug depends on which "drug coverage stage" you are in when you get the drug135 SECTION 3 We send you reports that explain payments for your drugs and which coverage stage you are in SECTION 4 There is no deductible for your plan 137 SECTION 5 During the Initial Coverage Stage, your plan pays its share of your drug costs and you pay your share SECTION 6 Costs in the Coverage Gap Stage 138 SECTION 7 During the Catastrophic Coverage Stage, your plan pays most of the cost for your drugs SECTION 8 Additional benefits information 139 SECTION 9 Part D Vaccines.
-What you pay for depends on how and where you get them
+SECTION 9 Information about organ transplants 106 Chapter 4: M ledical benefits (what is covered and what you pay) 108 SECTION 1 Understanding your out-of-pocket costs for covered services 109 SECTION 2 Use the medical benefits chart located at the front of this document, along with this chapter, to find out what is covered and how much you will pay .
+111 SECTION 3 What services are not covered by your plan?
+Chapter 5: U sing the plan for Part D prescription drugs .
+119 SECTION 1 Introduction 120 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail- order service .
+120 SECTION 3 Your drugs need to be on your plan's Drug List .
+123 SECTION 4 There are restrictions on coverage for some drugs .
+125 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered? .
+126 SECTION 6 What if your coverage changes for one of your drugs? .
+128 SECTION 7 What types of drugs are not covered by your plan?
+130 SECTION 8 Filling a prescription .
+131 SECTION 9 Part D drug coverage in special situations 132 SECTION 10 Programs on drug safety and managing medications .
+133 Chapter 6: W Vhat you pay for your Part D prescription drugs 135 SECTION 1 Introduction 136 SECTION 2 What you pay for a drug depends on which "drug coverage stage" you are in when you get the drug 138 SECTION 3 We send you reports that explain payments for your drugs and which coverage stage you are in 139 SECTION 4 There is no deductible for your plan 140 SECTION 5 During the Initial Coverage Stage, your plan pays its share of your drug costs and you pay your share 140 SECTION 6 Costs in the Coverage Gap Stage .
+142 SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs 142 SECTION 8 Additional benefits information .
+142 SECTION 9 Part D Vaccines.
+What you pay for depends on how and where you get them 143